-Saudi Arabia pulls off biggest IPO in history -- but is bigger really better?
+Saudi Arabia pulls off biggest IPO in history — but is bigger really better?

 |EXXON MOBIL CORPORATION

-The public offering has been the lynchpin of Crown Prince Mohammed bin Salman's so-called “Vision 2030” plan that they say is a bold yet plan to diversify the country's dependence on oil.
+The public offering has been the linchpin of Crown Prince Mohammed bin Salman's so-called “Vision 2030” plan that they say is a bold plan to diversify the country's dependence on oil.

 |Ticker